suragms/suragms/README.md

 ## 🧑‍💼 About Me

-I'm Surag, a self-driven MCA graduate and certified Django intern passionate about creating intelligent, user-friendly web applications.
+I'm Surag, a self-driven PG MCA and certified Django intern passionate about creating intelligent, user-friendly web applications.
 With experience in full-stack development, ML integration, and UI/UX design, I specialize in building real-world solutions that blend functionality with innovation.

 ---